Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/lua/Table Methods.md

 ### table.new(narray:Int, nhash:Int):Table
 > Requires: `require('table.new')`

 Creates a new pre-sized table and pushes it onto the stack and pre-allocates memory.
 The pre-allocation is pretty useful for performance, when you know exactly the amount of elements will the table contain.
 For instance for holding a lot of elements within a table, if the exact table size is known.
-Automaticly resizing the table might cause performance issue.
+Automatically resizing the table might cause performance issue.
 This method is based on the C API function `lua_createtable()`.

 > [!CAUTION]
 > _Only one parameter can only hold a value, the other parameter must hold a zero value.
 Becuase it might fuck up the method or something idk, most examples I saw have this rule._